cdewey/pokedex/README.md

 You can use any postgres instance this setup will show how to set up a local instance to serve as this pokedex's database.
 The provided scripts can be easily edited for remote instances.

-### Instal Postgres
+### Install Postgres

 Download and install postgres from their website. https://www.postgresql.org/download/

-This setup presumes the user has choosen the username "postgres" and password "password" during installation.
+This setup presumes the user has chosen the username "postgres" and password "password" during installation.

 ### Open Postgres Terminal